Skip to content

 This is basically just an alias for create_page but can make your code much more expressive.

-Viewing the pages of a database
+Viewing the pages of a data source

 Notion task database

-task_db = notion.search_db('Task DB').item()
+task_db = notion.search_ds('Task DB').item()

-task_view = task_db.fetch_all()
+task_view = task_db.get_all_pages()

 To get a quick overview of our tasks, we can use show.
 On the console, this will print: